bhisaac/5eFP/5eFP-SRD.md

 **Fey** are magical creatures closely tied to the forces of nature.
 They dwell in twilight groves and misty forests.
 In some worlds, they are closely tied to the Feywild, also called the Plane of Faerie.
 Some are also found in the Outer Planes, particularly the planes of Arborea and the Beastlands.
 Fey include dryads, pixies, and satyrs.

-**Fiends** are creatures of wickedness that are native to the Lower Planes.
-A few are the servants of deities, but many more labor under the leadership of archdevils and demon princes.
-Evil priests and mages sometimes summon fiends to the material world to do their bidding.
-If an evil celestial is a rarity, a good fiend is almost inconceivable.
-Fiends include demons, devils, hell hounds, rakshasas, and yugoloths.

 **Giants** tower over humans and their kind.
 They are humanlike in shape, though some have multiple heads (ettins) or deformities (fomorians).
 The six varieties of true giant are hill giants, stone giants, frost giants, fire giants, cloud giants, and storm giants.
 Besides these, creatures such as ogres and trolls are giants.

 **Humanoids** are the main peoples of a fantasy gaming world, both civilized and savage, including humans and a tremendous variety of other species.
 They have language and culture, few if any innate magical abilities (though most humanoids can learn spellcasting), and a bipedal form.
 The most common humanoid species are the ones most suitable as player characters: humans, dwarves, elves, and halflings.
 Almost as numerous but far more savage and brutal, and almost uniformly evil, are the goblinoids (goblins, hobgoblins, and bugbears), orcs, gnolls, lizardfolk, and kobolds.